 Glomus jugulare tumor is a benign neuroendocrine tumor that arises from the jugular foramen.
-This tumor is characterized by a slowgrowing pattern.
-Paragangliomas, also known as chemodectomas represent benign tumors with the origin from neural crest derivates also known as the parangalia ^{[1],[2],[3]}.
+This tumor characterized by a slow-growing pattern.
+Paragangliomas, also known as chemodectomas represent benign tumors with the origin from neural crest derivates also known as the parangalia [1],[2],[3].
 These tumors are highly vascularised.
 They can receive blood supply from both from the external carotid artery and internal carotid artery.
-The localization of Keywords multimodal, jugular tumours, glomus
+The localization of these tumours can widely